Frequently Asked Questions

 How can I prepare for the test and are there study guides?

-Carefully read the job posting, particularly the “Screening Process” section that describes the factors which will be evaluated.
-Unless otherwise noted on the job posting, there are no study guides provided by the City of San Diego, however, there may be topical reference materials at a public library and bookstores.
+Carefully read the job posting, particularly the “Screening Process“ section that describes the factors that will be evaluated.
+Unless otherwise noted on the job posting, there are no study guides provided by the City of San Diego.
+However, there may be topical reference materials at a public library and bookstores.

 What is the hiring process?